 print("Hello World!")Save the file with a .py extension.
 I’ll just save it as example.py.
 Navigate to the location of the file using terminal or command prompt and type

 Congratulations!
 You have just written your first python program.
 It’s that easy. “print” is a function in python3 that is used to write into the standard output.
-We will discuss it more in upcoming articles.
-Stay tuned.
+In our next article we will look at the python3 print function in detail.